DenaSchaeffer/cps352-recipe-language/README.md

 Our language design was implemented through the interpretation method.
 The Scheme code from Lab 4 was used as a guide for this part of our final project.
 We went through the following steps to implement our language:

 1. Revised the-grammer in sllgen-grammar.rkt to include the new syntax and semantics.
-This includes the inclusion of an assignement function, conditional statement, function definition, and function call.
+This includes the inclusion of an assignement function, conditional statement, function definition, printing, and function call.
 We also defined the grammar for add, subtract, multiply, divide, less-than, more-than, and power functions.
 ```
 (define the-grammar
   '((program (myexpression) a-program)
     (myexpression (number) lit-exp)
     (myexpression (identifier) id-exp)
     (myexpression
       ("(" primitive myexpression myexpression ")")
       primapp-exp)
     (myexpression
      ("cook" (separated-list identifier "using" myexpression "&")
              "with" myexpression)
      let-exp)
     (myexpression
      ("taste" myexpression "yummy" myexpression "bummy" myexpression)